Simulating the Spread of Infection in Networks with Quantum Computers: Thermal dynamic model

+where $H=H_s$ is the Hamiltonian of the target system, and $\rho_{sys}=\rho_{sys}(0)$ is system's initial state.
+However, the Schr\"odinger evolution is energy conserving and reversible.
+Thus, we can not use Schr\"odinger evolution directly to simulate an energy-dissipative and irreversible spreading processes.

+One way to solve this problem is introducing additional qubits so that the target quantum system is a part of the whole system.
+We call the set of additional qubits as \textit{heat bath}, which is coupled with the target system.
+The Hamiltonian of the whole system can be generally written as

 where $H_{s}$ is the Hamiltonian of the target system, $H_{b}$ is the Hamiltonian of the heat bath, and $H_{sb}$ describes the interaction between the system and the bath.
 The interaction strength is characterized by a system-bath coupling strength $\lambda$. $\Id_{bath}$ and $\Id_{sys}$ are identity operators on the corresponding Hilbert space.
+With this extended Hamiltonian, the evolution of the system density operator is

+where $\rho_s,\rho_{b,\beta}$ are the initial state of the target system and the heat bath. $\Tr_{b}$ denotes partial trace over the bath Hilbert space.

-This Hamiltonian is inspired by the one introduced in \cite{PhysRevA.61.022301}, where the authors have shown that if we have an infinitely large heat bath with temperature $T$, the system will evolve to the Gibbs state
+The quantum evolution of the system according to Eq.~(\ref{eq:system-evolution-coupled-with-bath}) has been analyzed in Ref.~\cite{Terhal2000}.
+The authors perturbatively expanded the evolution Eq.~(\ref{eq:system-evolution-coupled-with-bath}) with small coupling strength $\lambda$.
+They have shown that, if we have an infinitely large heat bath under equilibrium with temperature $T$, the system will undergo a Markovian process up to the leading order of the perturbation, and finally, the system will evolve to the equilibrium state

-after an infinitely long time.
-The Gibbs state has the same temperature $T$ as the heat bath.
-Here $k_B$ is the Boltzmann constant.
+as $t$ is large enough.
+This equilibrium state has the same temperature as the heat bath, and $k_B$ is the Boltzmann constant.
+In the following content, we show that the Markovian process in the evolution can be used to simulate infection spreading, by firstly determining the heat bath temperature $T$ and give an explicit form of $H_b$ and $H_{sb}$.
+Then we show that the Markov chain Eq.~(\ref{eq:single-spin-markov-chain}) emerges from the determined Hamiltonian's evolution.

-Considering the diffusion model, we can determine the temperature.
-Note that if we take $T\rightarrow0$, the Gibbs state ($\ref{eq:thermal-state}$) is reduced to the ground state of system Hamiltonian $H_s$.
-As mentioned above, the ground state is what we expect after evolving infinitely long time.
-Thus in the evolution simulation, the bath temperature will be set to zero.
-In the numerical simulation, it is realized by resetting the bath's spins to its ground state after a specific time interval.
+The bath temperature can be determined as follows.
+Notice that the temperature of the system's final state will be the same as the bath according to Eq.~(\ref{eq:thermal-state}).
+As mentioned in the previous subsection, we expect the system to evolve to its ground state, corresponding to $T\rightarrow 0$ of the equilibrium state.
+Thus, in the evolution simulation, the bath temperature will initially be set to zero, i.e., set the bath spins to their ground state.
+The infinitely large heat bath can be simulated by resetting the bath spins to the ground state once after a specific time interval during the simulation~\cite{Terhal2000}.